emilypx/appfair.github.io/index.md

 ### Are App Fair apps notarized?

 Although App Fair apps are signed, sandboxed, and utilize the hardened runtime, they are not automatically notarized during the fair-ground's `integrate-release` phases.
-Notarization requires a recurring paid developer subscription (and the ongoing acceptance of varying terms & conditions) and is therefore incompatible with the autonomous nature of the App Fair fair-ground.

 If you have a developer subscription, you are free to notarize the App Fair release binaries for your app yourself, which will enable you to distribute the same binary both via **App Fair.app** catalog browser application and via other distribution channels that may favor or require notarization.
-Notarization can be accomplished by adding your signing certificate to your `/App.git` fork's secrets and adding a signing phase that invokes `xcrun notarytool submit staging/App-Org-macOS.zip` to the workflow in the `.github/workflows/` folder.
+Notarization can be accomplished by adding your signing certificate to your `/App.git` fork's secrets and adding a signing phase that invokes `xcrun notarytool submit staging/App-Org-macOS.zip` to the workflow in the `.github/workflows/fail.yml` file.

 Note that notarization tickets should currently *not* be stapled to the build artifact before release upload, since that is known to interfere with the binary artifact validation by the base catalog repository.

 ### How do I re-name my project?